A Theatre for Dreamers: Promotion

 Upon the publication of A Theatre for Dreamers, Samson wrote a piece for the Guardian's Books section about her inspirations for the novel and another about the novel's Hydra setting for the Guardian's Travel section.
 She also wrote a piece about George Johnston and Hydra for the Financial Times.

 The publication was also due to be accompanied by live events in April 2020 in Manchester, Birmingham and London, featuring Samson and her husband, the musician David Gilmour.
 These events were postponed due to the lockdown caused by the COVID-19 pandemic.
 Instead, Samson and Gilmour streamed a weekly series of live “Von Trapped Family” broadcasts from a barn at their home, alongside their family.
 These featured readings and Q&As as well as musical performances from Gilmour.
 The “Von Trapped Family” were also featured in a special “Lockdown Culture” episode of the BBC Two’s Front Row Late programme.

 Audiobook

 The audiobook of A Theatre for Dreamers was released by WF Howes on 25 June 2020.
 The audiobook is narrated by Polly Samson and was produced by David Gilmour, who also provided score music and used the audiobook to debut his first new single in five years, "Yes, I Have Ghosts", featuring the couple's daughter, Romany.
+The single's title/chorus ("Yes, I have ghosts, not all of them dead.") quotes a line from Samson's book.

 Upon the audiobook's release, The Times newspaper featured an interview with Samson and Gilmour about the audiobook, as well as a leading article praising the "innovation" of "fusing music with audiobooks" and concluding, "The Gilmour family should be congratulated for pointing the way ahead."